Skip to main content

 Then log out with Ctrl+D and log back in.

-Ensure you're in the atto-voter-node project directory you created and tell Docker to read the docker-compose.yml file in the current
+Ensure you're in the atto-voter-node project directory you created and tell Docker to read the compose.yaml file in the current directory and start the containers in the background:

 cd ~/atto-voter-node